JSantiPearson/Graphics-Final/README.md

 For testing and demonstration purposes, I have disabled the death state.
 If the monster catches up to you, you'll be just fine. :)

+## Controls:

+W - Forward
+S - Backward
+A - Left
+D - Right
+E - Interact
+Mouse - Look around (This is a bit finicky depending on the browser)